 Not to relax your attention to traffic and riding right after the timed sectors: some liaisons sectors can be very dangerous.

-Some wires settled on place to control the animals on their pastures.
+Some wires and fences may be found settled on place to control the animals on their pastures.
 Always leave them as encountered.

 Some fallen trees might be encountered in the downhill right after La Molina (second food station); you can pass through, but you better think of it.